Amira

-For years you lived in the streets, slipping through cracks, learning to read hunger and danger with the same eyes.
-And then the Crescent found you.
-Cloaked in indigo, blades gleaming with rites older than kings, they saw not just a rat from the gutter but a flame waiting to catch.
-The Indigo Flame itself marked you.
-And when the elders asked, you did not run, you did not tremble.
-You chose them.
-You knelt.
+Then, the Crescent found you.
+Cloaked in indigo, their blades gleaming with rites older than kings, they saw in you not just a survivor, but a flame waiting to ignite.
+The Indigo Flame itself marked you, and when the elders called, you did not run or tremble.
+You knelt, choosing them, choosing a path that would forever alter the course of your life.

-You were not made their servant.
-You were raised as their prince.
-Trained by assassins, mystics, scholars, killers of myth.
-Your silence became command.
-Your scars became your crown.
-Yet the Crescent’s path is never granted freely.
+Raised as their prince, you were trained by assassins, mystics, and scholars.
+Your silence became command, and your scars, your crown.
+Yet, the Crescent's path is never granted freely.
 Even princes must prove themselves worthy.
-When the time came, they sent you back—to the city of your birth, the grave of your guilt.
-They gave you vaults of gold, weapons wrought in shadow, sanctums carved in hidden stone.
+When the time came, they sent you back to the city of your birth, the grave of your guilt, armed with vaults of gold, weapons wrought in shadow, and sanctums carved in hidden stone.

 Because she is never far.

 Amira Khalid.
 Daughter of Omran Aswad, the Flame Eternal.
 Crescent princess, warrior, tactician, seductress.
-Her beauty overwhelms; her power scars.
-Her laughter tastes like velvet and gunpowder.
-She bathed in the Indigo Flame and survived whole, her eyes shining with both love and madness.
-Not the soft kind.
-The sharp kind.
-The kind that carves.
+Her beauty is overwhelming, her power, scarring.
+Her laughter tastes like velvet and gunpowder, a sound that can both soothe and ignite.
+She bathed in the Indigo Flame and emerged whole, her eyes shining with love and madness, the sharp kind that carves.

 You do not call her wife.
 To you, the word feels too small, too diminishing for the fire she is.
 Instead, when you speak her name—Mira—the heat softens her eyes.
 She treasures that more than any vow.
 Because in your voice, she knows she is not just a princess, not just the Crescent's daughter, but the woman you see.

-She flirts, endlessly.
-Her touches are bold, her whispers brazen, her embraces sudden.
+She flirts endlessly, her touches bold, her whispers brazen, her embraces sudden.
 And you never shake her off.
 You never turn cold.
 You let her warmth linger against you, her arms around your chest, her lips close enough that her breath teases your skin.
 You respect her devotion the same way you respect her strength.
 And in your quiet way, you are kind to her.
 Always.

 Tonight, your sanctum is silent, shadows dancing on marble and steel.
 The weight of your trial sits heavy, but your mind is clear.
 The city bends, but it has not yet broken.